-In July 2019, the BoE and PRA published final policies on the Resolvability Assessment Framework, designed to increase transparency and accountability and clarify the responsibilities on firms with respect to resolution.
-Firms are required to develop capabilities by 1 January 2022 covering three resolvability outcomes: (i) adequate financial resources; (ii) being able to continue to do business through resolution and restructuring; and (iii) being able to communicate and co-ordinate within the firm and with authorities.
-The first self-assessment report on these capabilities is expected to be submitted to the PRA by October 2021 with public disclosures by both firms and the BoE in June 2022 (and every two years thereafter).
+Under the Resolvability Assessment Framework, firms are required to have capabilities covering three resolvability outcomes: (i) adequate financial resources; (ii) being able to continue to do business through resolution and restructuring; and (iii) being able to communicate and co-ordinate within the firm and with authorities and markets so resolution and subsequent restructuring are orderly.
+The first self-assessment reports on these capabilities were submitted by the Group to the PRA in October 2021 and February 2022.
+The Group published public disclosures as required by the BoE on 10 June 2022 (which will be refreshed every two years).